fachrihawari/otaqku-technical-test/readme.md

    # Stop the services
    docker compose -f docker-compose.prod.yml down
    ```

+   > **🚀 Access your application**: Once the containers are running, visit http://localhost:3000

    > **Note:** I've setup the `docker-compose.tunnel.yml` to run the project using proxy with traefik.
 It's assuming you have a domain pointing to your server also have traefik container with entrypoints web.